Justinhb313/fluffy-tribble/pages/team.md

 ---
 layout: team
-title:
+title: Who We Are
-description: Who we are
+description:
 permalink: /team/
 ---